Insider ItinerariesAround The World

 Longtime B&R man Chris Mark is responsible for overseeing the research, planning and operations of all our published trips, so if anyone understands the available options, he’s the one.
 “If you’re a biker (and I fancy myself one) there’s no better place in the world to ride than in France.
 And nothing epitomizes France more than Provence.
 There is nothing novel about Provence—its hilltop villages, vineyards, and markets have been immortalized by everyone from Van Gogh to Peter Mayle—but there is plenty fresh and new.
 Like the stunning Hotel La Coquillade, perched above the Luberon Valley, with fine dining and even finer bikes available for use right on the premises.
 Further east, you find the burgeoning Petit Luberon, a lovely, little-known corner of the region where towns like Forcalquier thrive in obscurity relative to more famous cousins St-Rémy and Gordes.
 Proving Provence’s most enduring characteristic: there really is no bad time to go, especially if you love to move on two wheels.”
 Check out our Provence Biking trip for a new spin on an old classic.

 Norman slippery sloped his way out of the field of law and writing and into the B&R fold after a short stint guiding for us long ago.
 After several years running his own travel company, we are pleased to welcome him back as President.
 “I’m heading to India this Christmas on a Bespoke family trip for what promises to be the adventure of a lifetime.
 We’ll be travelling via Delhi, but we’ll be spending most of our time amongst the fairytale walled cities, exotic pink palaces and colorful local markets of Rajasthan.
-We’ll be sleeping under the stars in romantic desert camps near Jaisalmer and living like royalty in the legendary Lake Palace of Udaipur; we’ll be travelling by elephant and camel, as well as by train, plane and private automobile; and we’ll be hanging out with the decedents of the proud Rajput warrior caste as well as taking tea with former maharajas in Jaipur.
+We’ll be sleeping under the stars in romantic desert camps near Jaisalmer and living like royalty in the legendary Lake Palace of Udaipur; we’ll be travelling by train, plane and private automobile; and we’ll be hanging out with the decedents of the proud Rajput warrior caste as well as taking tea with former maharajas in Jaipur.
 I would never dream of going without the insight and expertise of B&R’s Bespoke planning team and partners on the ground.”
 Learn more about our Bespoke Custom Trips and get the ball rolling on your adventure of a lifetime.